 The WSCU faculty, including those on our Advisory Board and those who attend our annual Symposium on Poetry Criticism, is small but nationally, and even internationally, renowned.
 All told, the writers involved have published hundreds of books and probably thousands of poems and articles in many of the best journals in the country.
 All are poets who also care deeply about good criticism, and all have taught extensively in America and abroad.
 We’re also careful to invite people … who are fun to be around.
 We enjoy each other’s company and we have a good time.
 Although our full community only gathers for several weeks a year each summer in Gunnison, we are in touch and often see each other and our students at readings and events around the country all year long; we also hold phone conferences for classes and the class bulletin boards are lively and engaging.

 David J. Rothman is Director of the Poetry Concentration with an Emphasis on Versecraft, and teaches the foundational versification courses in the sequence.
-He also teaches at the University of Colorado Boulder, Denver University and Lighthouse Writers Workshop in Denver.
-He is co-founder of the Crested Butte Music Festival, founding editor and publisher of Conundrum Press, and served for six years as Headmaster of Crested Butte Academy, an independent school in Colorado.
-He is Immediate Past President of the Robinson Jeffers Association and sits on a number of non-profit boards.
+He also teaches at the University of Colorado Boulder and Lighthouse Writers Workshop in Denver.
+He is co-founder of the Crested Butte Music Festival, founding editor and publisher of Conundrum Press (now ownde by the Samizdat Group in Denver), and served for six years as Headmaster of Crested Butte Academy, an independent school in Colorado.
+He is Immediate Past President of the Robinson Jeffers Association and sits on a number of non-profit boards, including as Southwest Representative to the Board of AWP.

-Rothman’s volumes of poetry include Dominion of Shadow, Beauty at Night and The Elephant’s Chiropractor, which was a Finalist for the Colorado Book Award.
-One new volume, Go Big, is forthcoming from Red Hen Press, a second, Part of the Darkness is forthcoming from Entasis Press, and a third, The Book of Catapults, is forthcoming from White Violet Press.
-A volume of essays about mountains and mountain towns, Living the Life, is forthcoming from Conundrum.
+Rothman’s volumes of poetry include Dominion of Shadow (Gardiner Lithographs), The Elephant’s Chiropractor (Conundrum Press), which was a Finalist for the Colorado Book Award, Beauty at Night (Conundrum Press), Part of the Darkness (White Violet Press) and The Book of Catapults (Entasis Press).
+Another volume, Go Big, is forthcoming from Red Hen Press in 2015.
+A collection of essays about mountains and mountain towns, Living the Life, is forthcoming from Conundrum in fall 2013.
 Over the last 30 years his poems and essays have appeared in Appalachia, The Atlantic, The Formalist, The Gettysburg Review, The Hudson Review, The Journal, The Kenyon Review, Light, Measure, Poetry, The Threepenny Review and scores of other journals.
 He is co-author, with Stanley Rothman and Stephen Powers, of Hollywood’s America: Social and Political Themes in Motion Pictures and is a regular contributor to Colorado Matters on Colorado Public Radio.

 David Yezzi is the author of The Hidden Model (TriQuarterly, 2003) and Azores (Swallow, 2008), a Slate magazine best book of the year.
 He is the editor of The Swallow Anthology of New American Poets (2009), foreword by J. D. McClatchy.
 His libretto for a chamber opera by David Conte, Firebird Motel, received its premiere in San Francisco in 2003 and was released on CD from Arsis in 2007.
 A Stegner Fellow in poetry at Stanford University from 1998 to 2000, his poems have appeared in The Atlantic, The Paris Review, The New Republic, The Best American Poetry, The Yale Review, Poetry, and elsewhere.